 During the lease term in Harrisonburg

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Harrisonburg, the tenant must allow us to go into the rental.
-Some good reasons to access rental property are to:
+During lease, the rental belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Harrisonburg, the renter must allow us to access the rental home.
+Some valid reasons to go into rental are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Harrisonburg.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you lease out your rental property in Harrisonburg
+- Before you put a renter in your property in Harrisonburg

 - Collections and evictions